Welcome to

 Painting began in fall, by young Alex Pratt, probably the most conscientious and consistently good painter we’ve had.
 He completed work using ladders and scaffolding in about six weeks.

-As of this writing, we have yet to complete work on the garages (again not original to the home), the back porch railing and stairs, as well as the storage area underneath, that contractor Cooper paved for us when he removed the porch’s surface and original railings and gate.
-Eventually, the stairs will be redone and a handrail added, facing west along the side of the house, Under the porch will be secure doors so that storage may be safely used, including housing a generator that will be wired into the electric room adjoining the porch’s west wall, in the basement.
+This fall, work finally commenced on formal flower beds on the south and south-west faces of the house.
+No one had really worked on those since the home’s purchase, and there was much to be done; since taking this photo, all iris have been removed, to be redistributed, and a weed-retardant cloth will be laid down soon.
+It has taken nearly a decade of hard work, and half a dozen different contractors to complete this Grand Dame’s exterior restoration, in its original Victorian colors, during construction- and painting-compatible northwest weather.
+As of this writing, we have yet to complete work on the garages, the back porch railing and stairs, as well as the storage area underneath, that contractor Cooper paved for us when he removed the porch’s surface and original railings and gate.
+Eventually, the stairs will be redone, facing west along the side of the house, and under the porch will be secure doors so that storage may be safely used, including housing a generator that will be wired into the electric room adjoining the porch’s west wall, in the basement.
+As you can see, even after a decade of applied attention, there are still projects!
+And that’s just the Exterior!

-There was, needless to say, a LOT of multi-grade machine- and hand-sanding, varnishing, and repeating, repeating!
-This was not contracted–Gillian and Louie did all of it!
 The front stairs to the second level still have some of the black stain from their earlier covering, but are much-improved, wide and still in excellent condition.
-The main hallway went from tar to beautiful again, andweeks of hard work in summer heat paid off!

 The west guest entry interior stairs went from beat-up industrial to more formal…and we replaced all guest door locks with combination locks, so no one has to carry keys or cards to enter or exit—or potentially lose.
-Combinations are regularly changed between guests, and each guest’s room combination is matched to the west guest entry’s combinations.

 Painting began in fall, by young Alex Pratt, probably the most conscientious and consistently good painter we’ve had.
 He completed work using ladders and scaffolding in about six weeks.

-As of this writing, we have yet to complete work on the garages (again not original to the home), the back porch railing and stairs, as well as the storage area underneath, that contractor Cooper paved for us when he removed the porch’s surface and original railings and gate.
-Eventually, the stairs will be redone and a handrail added, facing west along the side of the house, Under the porch will be secure doors so that storage may be safely used, including housing a generator that will be wired into the electric room adjoining the porch’s west wall, in the basement.
+This fall, work finally commenced on formal flower beds on the south and south-west faces of the house.
+No one had really worked on those since the home’s purchase, and there was much to be done; since taking this photo, all iris have been removed, to be redistributed, and a weed-retardant cloth will be laid down soon.
+It has taken nearly a decade of hard work, and half a dozen different contractors to complete this Grand Dame’s exterior restoration, in its original Victorian colors, during construction- and painting-compatible northwest weather.
+As of this writing, we have yet to complete work on the garages, the back porch railing and stairs, as well as the storage area underneath, that contractor Cooper paved for us when he removed the porch’s surface and original railings and gate.
+Eventually, the stairs will be redone, facing west along the side of the house, and under the porch will be secure doors so that storage may be safely used, including housing a generator that will be wired into the electric room adjoining the porch’s west wall, in the basement.
+As you can see, even after a decade of applied attention, there are still projects!
+And that’s just the Exterior!

-There was, needless to say, a LOT of multi-grade machine- and hand-sanding, varnishing, and repeating, repeating!
-This was not contracted–Gillian and Louie did all of it!
 The front stairs to the second level still have some of the black stain from their earlier covering, but are much-improved, wide and still in excellent condition.
-The main hallway went from tar to beautiful again, andweeks of hard work in summer heat paid off!

 The west guest entry interior stairs went from beat-up industrial to more formal…and we replaced all guest door locks with combination locks, so no one has to carry keys or cards to enter or exit—or potentially lose.
-Combinations are regularly changed between guests, and each guest’s room combination is matched to the west guest entry’s combinations.

 The Dora Suite Renovation